 The secondary pavilion houses the master suite and ensuite, which boast spectacular ocean views and natural sea breezes.
 There is also an adjoining flexible wellness space or study.

-Alinghi was for sale in June 2025 via Sotheby's International Realty for an undisclosed sum.
+Alinghi was previously for sale via Sotheby's International Realty for an undisclosed sum.

-The property was built in the 1920s, and since has been home to an eclectic list of owners ranging from celebrities to rockers, including Flea from the Red Hot Chili Peppers, actor John Philip Law, singer Bob Dylan, artist Andy Warhol and even rock band The Velvet Underground.
+The property was built in the 1920s, and since then has been home to an eclectic list of owners ranging from celebrities to rockers, including Flea from the Red Hot Chili Peppers, actor John Philip Law, singer Bob Dylan, artist Andy Warhol, and even rock band The Velvet Underground.

 With its melange of architectural inspirations, each of the home’s rooms has its own unique and lavish style.
 Perhaps the house’s most distinctive feature is its observatory tower, beyond which stretches a roof terrace boasting some of LA’s very best views.